UPPMAX/NAISS_Slurm/docs/slurm.md

 It is often useful to know which nodes a job ran on if something did not work - perhaps the node was faulty.

+!!! hint "Exercise"

+    Try it!
+Submit the "simple.sh" batch script and then do ``scontrol show job JOBID`` using the job ID you got when you submitted the batch script.
+Try to find the "SubmitTime", "StartTime", and "NodeList" in the output.

 #### scontrol show node

 This command is used to get information about a specific node.
 You can for instance see its features, how many cores per socket, uptime, etc. Specifics will vary and depend on the centre you are running jobs at.

 **Example**:

-This if for one of the AMD Zen4 nodes at Kebnekaise, HPC2N.
+This is for one of the AMD Zen4 nodes at Kebnekaise, HPC2N.

 ```bash
 b-an01 [~]$ scontrol show node b-cn1703